ppinard/ebsd-image/doc/documentation/beginners/run.rst

 To add a phase to the *Current phases* list, click on the add |add| button.
-The order of the phases in the *Current phases* list will corresponds to the index of the phases in the :ref:`phasesmap`.
+The order of the phases in the *Current phases* list will corresponds to the index of the phases in the :ref:`phasemap`.

 .. |newphase| image:: /images/run/newphase_button.png